dsgallups/Dan-s-Scouting-Software-2019-/README.md

 Dan's Scouting Software (2019)

 # Programming priorities
+0. Add the "event" parameter to our scouting app
+1. Create changeable heatmap based off parameters in the analytics
 1. Add the "crossed line" param to our scouting app
 2. TBA API for viewing matches??